kentlisa/multinational-retail-data-centralisation/README.md

 - requests
 - boto3

+## Installation
-Simply clone the repo by running the following line in your terminal:
+To begin the project, clone the repo by running the following line in your terminal:

 ```
 git clone https://github.com/kentlisa/multinational-retail-data-centralisation.git